A Brief History and Roster

 Cavalry, Chanler’s men, armaments and supplies in Cuba.
 The first attempt near

-reefs at the proposed landing site.
-The next attempt was made at the
+at the proposed landing site.
+The next attempt was made at the mouth of

-mouth of the Tayacaboa River.
-Chanler and his men and a Cuban force
+the Tayacaboa River.
+Chanler and his men and a Cuban force landed, only

-landed, only to find themselves pinned down by Spanish fire in what
+to find themselves pinned down by Spanish fire in what became known as

-Early in the engagement, Chanler went down with a broken arm from
+engagement, Chanler went down with a broken arm from Spanish fire.
+He

 After the skirmish at Tayacaboa,